yfirmy/eternity2-server/README.md

  - Storing de results received from the solvers
  - Pruning the explored branches, to avoid a hyper massive tree in the database
  - Sanity checking of the tree structure (consistency between branches and the solver "breadth-first search" results)
+ - Tracks the status of each Solver in a timeline

  ## Technical details